Exploring Cornbread: History and Recipes

-The cast iron skillet is as dark as coal dust, blackened by countless years on the wood stove.
+The cast-iron skillet is as dark as coal dust, blackened by countless years on the wood stove.
 Today it holds a fragrant cake, hot from the oven.
-There is a faint crunching sound as knife slices through golden crust.
-“Don’t touch” grandma warns as I hover over the pan, breathing in the aroma.
+There is a faint crunching sound as a knife slices through golden crust.
+“Don’t touch,” grandma warns as I hover over the pan, breathing in the aroma.
 Steam rises as she removes a generous slab and places it on a plate.
 The air is filled with the fragrance of sweet corn and maple syrup.
 This is perfection.

 There must be cornbread in Heaven.